-The UP Board is a credit card sized computer similar to the Raspberry Pi but is relatively more powerful and better suits the team's needs.
-The Intel RealSense will also most likely double as an optical flow sensor.
-The Software division has been developing an approach based on the Sum-And-Difference algorithm for Optical Flow provided by the PX4Flow sensor.
+The Jetson TX2 Development board is a 17cm x 17cm computer with enough processing power to do all the needed calculations and run the game AI.
+The Software Division has been developing an approach based on the Sum-And-Difference algorithm for Optical Flow provided by the PX4Flow sensor.
 Optical Flow uses an assumed brightness constancy between differing frames of terrain to determine vehicle velocity and therefore negate drift.

-In the event that an off-the-shelf optical flow sensor is used, a viewing hole will be cut for it on the bottom plate.
-Either way, the optical flow sensor is meant to track features across frames and generate a vector based on which way the feature has moved from frame to frame in order to detect ground movement.
+The optical flow sensor will be mounted securely to the top side of the bottom plate of the frame for protection of the sensor, with a viewing hole allowing it to face the ground.
+The optical flow sensor is meant to track features across frames and generate a vector based on which way the feature has moved from frame to frame in order to detect ground movement.
 This will allow Sentinel to counter drifting in any particular direction.
-For altitude hold capabilities, Sentinel utilizes the laser range finder on the Intel RealSense camera.
+For altitude hold capabilities, Sentinel utilizes a TeraRanger range finder.
 The range finder provides incredibly accurate altitude measurements.
-The laser range finder on the R200 camera will also combined with the sensors built into the PixHawk flight board, and run through an Estimated Kalman Filter to filter out noise.
+The rangefinder will also combined with the sensors built into the PixHawk flight board, and run through an Estimated Kalman Filter to eliminate noise.
 The PixHawk flight controller includes a barometer for altitude estimation, a 6-axis gyroscope for attitude measurement, and a magnetometer for use as a compass.
 All of the built-in sensors work in conjunction to form a robust IMU.